 How is chronic thromboembolic pulmonary hypertension (CTEPH) diagnosed?

 - Lung ventilation-perfusion scan (also called lung V/Q scan): This type of test uses X-ray scanning equipment to take pictures of what is happening in your lungs.
 The ventilation portion calls for you to breathe in a little bit of a radioisotope gas-oxygen mixture.
 The perfusion portion calls for an injection of the radioisotope (basically contrast material) into your veins.
-The special X-rays can then determine if there is blockage due to a clot and to tell how well blood and air moves in your lungs.
+The special X-rays can then determine if there is blockage due to a clot and how well blood and air moves in your lungs.
 A chest X-ray is usually done before or after a lung V/Q scan.

 - Echocardiogram (sonogram of the heart; also called transthoracic echocardiogram or TTE): Sonography uses sound waves to make pictures of your heart and can estimate the pressure in the lung arteries.
 This painless test is often done early in the diagnosis process.